Prenatal diagnostic testing

 The Northwell Health Division of Maternal Fetal Medicine offers a complete line of obstetrical ultrasound and antepartum testing services.
 The physicians are specialists in obstetrics and gynecology with a subspecialty in maternal fetal medicine.
 They are accredited by the American Institute of Ultrasound in Medicine and hold a certification for first trimester screening from the Fetal Medicine Foundation.

 The team of specialists is committed to providing patients with the highest level of care through superior training and cutting edge technology.

 Services are provided by perinatologists, specialists in maternal fetal medicine and diagnostic obstetrical ultrasound, using the latest treatment methods for patients with complicated pregnancies.
-There is a high risk inpatient unit at each hospital, specializing in antepartum care, for those patients in need of prenatal hospitalization.
+There is a high risk inpatient unit at our hospitals, specializing in antepartum care for those patients in need of prenatal hospitalization.